-We determined planning materiality for the Group to be US\$1.3 million (2016: US\$1.1 million), which is 1% (2016: 1%) of NAV.
+We determined materiality for the Group to be \$2.1 million (2017: \$1.3 million), which is 1% (2017: 1%) of NAV.
 We believe that NAV provides us with an appropriate basis for audit materiality as it is a key published performance measure and is a key metric used by management in assessing and reporting on overall performance.